Removing Multi-frame Gaussian Noise by Combining Patch-based Filters with Optical Flow: Modeling and Theory

 While grouping and filtering stages produce noise-free patches, aggregation computes the final denoised image from them.
 Employing 3D spatio-temporal patches gives an advantage of having more information at the patch denoising steps itself, even before employing the aggregation process.
 This exact idea is employed by the final extension. \\\\ \textit{Existing Extension - \textbf{C}ombined \textbf{F}iltering (CF) \cite{maggioni2012video, maggioni2012nonlocal, arias2018video}:} One fixes 3D spatio-temporal patches and searches for similar volumes instead of patches.
 Then, a 4D filtering technique is employed, which removes noise using all the considered similar volumes.
 Such ideas are in accordance with the single-frame NLB and BM3D filters, where one considers a 2D similarity measure combined with a 3D denoising technique.\\

-This finishes the brief discussion of all the multi-frame extensions we are going to deal with in this paper.
-Table \ref{table8} serves as a look up table for these five methods and presents the chief characteristics of each one of them.
+Table \ref{table8} serves as a look up table for the above five extensions and presents the chief characteristics of each one of them.
 By combining the five multi-frame extensions and the two single-frame filters, we have ten filters in total.
 As an example, we will abbreviate one of these combined techniques as BM3D-MF, if it is a combination of single-frame BM3D with extension MF.
-Due to space constraints, within the experimental tables that are going to be presented in the upcoming subsections, we sometimes use shortforms for NLB-MF as NL-MF and BM3D-MF as BM-MF.
+Due to space constraints, within the experimental results that are going to be presented in the upcoming subsections, we sometimes use shortforms for NLB-MF as NL-MF and BM3D-MF as BM-MF. {Moreover, we use the abbreviation TA to denote temporal averaging.
+For non-registered data, TA denotes averaging after optical flow-based registration.}